1. Home

 • Function.
 Make the resume functional by keeping it relevant and not going back too far in time.

-• eFfectiveness.
-An effective resume include everything to help a hiring manager make their decision.
+• Effectiveness.
+An effective resume includes everything to help a hiring manager make their decision.

 Things to avoid in an American resume